web3-creative-tim/multiversx-my-nfts-collection-dapp/README.md

 Special thanks:
-During the development of our dApp, we have used the dApp code from [Elrond Network](https://elrond.com/); this way, we thank the Elrond team for providing it.
+During the development of our dApp, we have used the dApp code from [MultiversX (Elrond) Network](https://elrond.com/); this way, we thank the MultiversX (Elrond) team for providing it.